10MINT/extensions/README.md

 A repository with my App Inventor extensions and its logos.

-All directories with the "Beta" tag do not work properly and are designed to show off its functions.
+For development and preview extensions, take a look at the beta branch.
+Those extensions may not work properly and are not representative.
 DO NOT USE THEM IN PRODUCTION VERSIONS, THEY CAN DESTROY YOUR PROJECT

-## Content of each folder
+## Each folder (hopefully) includes

 * the extension file
 * the extension's image